Froz10/webtracker-api/README.md

 Welcome to Webtracker-api!
 In this directory, you'll find the files you need to be able this application.
 Clone code in your directory.
 To experiment with that code, run `bundle install` then `rackup`.
-This application provides an API service in the form of processing two requests.
+This application provides an JSON API service in the form of processing two HTTP resources.

 POST /visited_links resource is used to send an array of links to the service in a POST request.
 The time of their visit is the time when the request was received by the service.
 Time parameters are synchronized by Unix Epoch.